-Our primary academic program is the juris doctor (JD) degree, which includes our Accelerated JD program and our joint degree programs: JD-MBA, JD-PhD, JD-LLM in International Human Rights, and JD-LLM in Taxation.
-To be considered for the JD program, you must have a bachelor's degree from an accredited college or university or expect to finish one by the end of the academic year in which you apply.
+Our primary academic program is the juris doctor (JD) degree, which includes our joint degree programs: JD-MBA, JD-PhD, JD-LLM in International Human Rights, and JD-LLM in Taxation.

 We also offer a Two-Year JD program designed for internationally educated attorneys, as well as opportunities for students to transfer or become a visiting student at Northwestern Law.

 The JD program at Northwestern Law empowers our graduates to adapt to and master the challenges of the changing world better than those of any other law school.

 The Kellogg School and Northwestern Law offer the only integrated Juris Doctor MBA program.
 The JD-MBA gives students a thorough grounding in both management and law.

 Northwestern's JD-PhD program is open to students who intend to pursue an academic or research career and whose teaching and research will be enriched by both degrees.